-Employment of all psychologists is expected to grow 19% between 2014 and 2024, which is faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
-However, job growth is expected to vary by specialty, with industrial-organizational psychologists projected to experience the most employment growth at 19%, while clinical, counseling and school psychologists will see a 20% increase in jobs.
+Employment of all psychologists is expected to grow faster than the national average through 2028.
+However, job growth is expected to vary by specialty, with industrial-organizational psychologists projected to experience employment growth at 13%, while clinical, counseling and school psychologists will see a 15% increase in jobs.
 Those who hold doctoral degrees in specialized areas and have knowledge of quantitative research methods and computer science should have the greatest job prospects.

 While the education requirements for all types of psychologists are extensive, aspiring professionals may enjoy good salaries and faster-than-average increases in job openings.
 Regardless of specialty, licensed psychologists help others by analyzing life issues and providing solutions through a variety of means, including one-on-one psychotherapy and group counseling.